-Prostate cancer treatments alone can have major implications for your sexual health, beyond ED and other physical issues.
-The mental and emotional impact of the immediate loss of sexual activity, the absence of sexual thoughts and changed notions of masculinity’ can combine to decrease the self-worth of a man.
+Prostate cancer treatments can have major implications for your sexual health, beyond ED and other physical issues.
+The mental and emotional impact of the immediate loss of sexual activity, the absence of sexual thoughts, and changed notions of masculinity can combine to decrease feelings of self-worth.

-Here’s my question--does it have to be like this?
-In a word--NO!
+Here’s my question – does it have to be like this?
+In a word, no!
 Here are a few tips that may help enhance intimacy with your partner and may help you begin to feel more comfortable sexually as you experience changes.
-Let me explain.

 Communicate with your partner(s)

 Talking with your partner about your sexual concerns is extremely important.
-Look at it this way...if she/he has stayed by your side through your treatments, I’d dare to say they’d stay with you as you heal.
-Truth be told, they probably want to help but they don't know what to do.
+Look at it this way: If they have stayed by your side through your treatments, I would dare to say they would stay with you as you heal.
+Truth be told, they probably want to help but don't know what to do.

 Your spouse or partner may feel closer to you than ever and may be more sexually satisfied than ever.
-Also, by satisfying your partner sexuality, you could see a boost to your masculinity and self-esteem as a man, right?
-I’d think so and you won’t be using your penis to do it.
+Also, by satisfying your partner sexuality, you might see a boost to your masculinity and self-esteem, right?
+I would think so, and you won’t be using your penis to do it.
 I call this “Selfless Sex.”

-As I bring this article to a close, I want to say thank you for taking the time to read this and I will expand on the sexual “Options” and “Selfless Sex” in future articles.
-Good day, and better "nights." - Dr. Nick.
+As I bring this article to a close, I want to say thank you for taking the time to read this.
+I will expand on the sexual “options” and “Selfless Sex” in future articles.
+Good day, and better nights.

 What emotions have you experienced from your prostate cancer journey? (select all that apply)